Licia Verde: Career

 Verde was a research associate at the Dept. of Astrophysical Sciences, Princeton University during 2000 to 2003.
 In 2003, she joined the faculty of the Physics and Astronomy Dept. of the University of Pennsylvania and remained there until the end of 2007.
 Since 2008, she is ICREA Professor of Cosmology at the University of Barcelona in Spain.
 She has also held several faculty visiting positions: Visiting Scholar at the IAS in Princeton, USA (2005); Visiting Senior Research Fellow at the Dept. of Astrophysical Sciences of Princeton University (2007-2009); Scientific Associate at CERN (2012-2013); Professor II of Physics and Astronomy at the University of Oslo (2013-2016) and Radcliffe Fellow at the Radcliffe Institute for Advanced Study, Harvard University (2015-2016).
-In 2019 she was appointed chair of the science advisory board of the arXiv and in 2020 co-lead scientific editor of Journal of Cosmology and Astroparticle Physics.
+In 2019 she was appointed chair of the science advisory board of the arXiv and in 2020 scientific director of the Journal of Cosmology and Astroparticle Physics.